 Summer jobs have always been a part of the American teen experience.
 Part-time, hourly jobs give teens a preview of what the real world is like while helping pay the bills.
 But what happens when a generation finds that summer jobs are vanishing?

 Our oldest daughter just finished her freshman year of college.
-This past year has been one of transitions and firsts, and we all assumed that this summer would also bring her first summer job.
+This past year has been one of transitions and firsts, and we all assumed this summer would also bring her first summer job.
 Although she started looking for jobs in March, she’s received few calls and even fewer interviews.

 Even when she uses our network of family and friends, our daughter is finding that employers don’t want to invest in short-term summer employees.
 It seems that we’re in a new era of the vanishing summer job.